 Together with TNG, Furhat is developing the world’s first social robot specifically designed to reduce bias in the recruitment process, called Tengai Unbiased.
 Tengai will assist recruiters and conduct interviews with candidates to assess their skills and competencies, given the requirements and profile of the job.

-The robot will conduct the interview in a way that is very similar to how a human recruiter would do it, using competence-based questions, such as “tell me about how you handled a conflict at your last job”.
-The robot will give feedback (such as nodding, smiles and saying “mhm”), in order to encourage the candidate to give elaborate answers.
-If the answer is too vague, the robot might for example ask the candidate to give more concrete examples.
+The robot will conduct the interview in a way that is very similar to how a human recruiter would do it, using competency-based questions, such as “tell me about a work situation when you found it difficult to work with colleagues in a team or project, and why did you find it difficult?”.
+The robot will give feedback (such as nodding, smiles and says “mhm”), in order to encourage the candidate to give elaborate answers.
+If the answer is too vague, the robot might, for example, ask the candidate to give more concrete examples.
 After the interview, the robot will make a summary of the interview and some objective recommendations for a human to make the decision about the candidate.

 How we train the robot

-The nature of the conversational behaviour that we will develop for Tengai is of a much more open-ended and challenging nature than for example the dialog you have with your smartphone or smart speaker, where you typically give the system short commands or queries.
-To accomplish this, we will have to push the state-of-the art in conversational systems.
+The nature of the conversational behavior that we will develop for Tengai is of a much more open-ended and challenging nature than for example the dialog you have with your smartphone or smart speaker, where you typically give the system short commands or queries.
+To accomplish this, we will have to push the state-of-the-art in conversational systems.

 ”To this end, Tengai will be developed using machine learning, which means that we will collect data of interviews conducted by humans, where potential bias is reduced as much as possible, and then train the system to replicate the human recruiter’s conversational behaviour.”